-Four pairs of eyes, wide open, stare at Atlas, the father.
+All eyes, wide open, stare at Atlas, the father.
 Yes!
-Bit slower than the boys, the three girls have matured, at least to young adulthood.
+Bit slower than the boys, the girls have matured, at least to young adulthood.
 At least enough to understand what the telepathic brawl between their mother and their mentor is all about.
-They stand by thier mom, awaiting for an answer.
+They stand by their mom, awaiting for an answer.
 Impatiently.

 “Don’t you fool us again.
 You don’t need time because time is nothing to you.
-Why condemn us to lives of misery, of endless waiting and wailings, why?
+Why condemn us to lives of misery, of endless waiting and wailing, why?
 Oh, Atlas, why?”